Big Brother Canada season 10: Chain of Safety Double Eviction

 Week 5 featured a Double Eviction, in which two HouseGuests were evicted on the same night.
-Unlike a typical Double Eviction (in which the regular game format is played over the course of the night), the second eviction was determined by a "Chain of Safety" selection process.
+Unlike a typical Double Eviction (in which the regular game format is played over the course of the night), the second game cycle was determined by a "Chain of Safety" selection process.
 Beginning with Moose, who won that night's first challenge, each HouseGuest would select another HouseGuest to save until three are left unselected, who would then compete for safety in a second challenge to determine that night's second set of nominees.

 Below is the full selection order for the safety chain selection.

 Canada's Jury Vote

 In the penultimate episode for the season, it was announced that Canada would join the jury as its ninth and final member.
+This is the third time Canada voted as part of the jury, previously voting in Big Brother Canada 2 and Big Brother Canada 4.
 The recipient of the vote was determined by an online vote held prior to the finale which was exclusive to Canadian residents unlike in previous online votes.
 Arisa would cast the vote on Canada's behalf, and it was revealed to be cast for Kevin.